davidcralph/loseyourself/README.md

 You wrote it, but the module you don't own it
 You get only one commit, better not miss it
 This development comes ones in a lifetime you better

+You better lose yourself in the code, put all on the hold You wrote it, but the module you don't own it
+You get only one commit, better not miss it
+This development comes ones in a lifetime you better

+[u/DrunkTankGunner]
+Good code escapes him, security flaws that are gapin’ His user’s yours for the taking, makes you think
+As we toward a-nother preorder
+Test writin’s borin’, but coffee’s pourin’,
+Sunrise till early mornin’, stayin’ up only grows harder, Pot grows hotter, he blows but then spills it all over His clothes, it’s all on em, a bitter roast shows, He’s known as a crap coder, janky codes,
+Only he knows, what the logic is
+But what he can’t decode are his wife and kids.
 ```

 ## License